Skip to main content

 Push it.
 The default obvious direction is not interesting.

-GPT-5: The three directions are genuinely different.
-The fully developed version is polished and clean.
-The "what it's really about underneath" answer is typically the weakest section — tends toward thematic generalities.
+GPT-5.5: The three directions are genuinely different and the fully developed version is polished and clean.
+The "what it's really about underneath" answer is typically the weakest section — it tends toward thematic generalities rather than a specific emotional core.

-Winner: Opus 4.7 — Creative and conceptual development is where voice, texture, and genuine surprise matter.
-Opus 4.7 produces work that requires less follow-up to become usable.
+Winner: Claude Opus 4.8 — Creative and conceptual development is where voice, texture, and genuine surprise matter.
+Opus 4.8 produces work that requires less follow-up to become usable.

 Model Selection Rubric